dacase/msander/README.md

 the "middle" scheme, Berendsen barostat

-  * Things that might be useful, but really complicate the code: evb potentials, some parts of adaptive QM/MM, nudged elastic band
+  * Things that might be useful, but really complicate the code: evb potentials, some parts of adaptive QM/MM, nudged elastic band, constant pH and constant redox potential simulations.

   * Non-periodic 3D-RISM has been removed for now, in an attempt to get the simplest possible RISM code, perhaps as a basis for future GPU work.